ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Cluster Placement group** is grouping of instances **within a single AZ.** Applications that need low latency, high n/w thruput.
 EC2 **very close to each other**.
 AWS recommends grouping same instance types in cluster placement group.

 **Spread Placement Group** are group of instances each placed on **distinct underlying hardware**.
 Used when you have small number of **critical instances that should be kept separate** from each other.
 Can be spread across multiple AZs.
-Maximum of 7 running instances per Availability Zone
+Maximum of 7 running instances per Availability Zone. **Spread evenly across AZs.**

 **Partitioned Placement groups** divides each **group into logical segment partitions** such that each partition that its **own rack** (each rack has own network and power source).
 Used for HDFS, HBase, Cassandra.
 Can be **spread across multiple AZs**.